 Nobody’s questioning your ability to cook the perfect steak ⏤ you’ve spent years honing your craft.
 Understood.
 But toss a crying baby or a nagging toddler into the kitchen, and even the best of them can get thrown off their game.
-If you don’t want to take any chances on accidentally ruining that choice filet, let this smart grill cook it for you.
+If you don’t want to take any chances on accidentally ruining that choice filet, let Cinder, a smart grill, cook it for you.

 Drawing obvious comparisons to the old George Forman of yesteryear, Cinder can also be used to cook hamburgers, grilled cheese, pancakes, whatever ⏤ all the kid favorites with which you’ve started pairing beer.
 Even frozen foods.
 So, no, you aren’t obligated to eat prime rib every night just because you own one.